 Each food web has at least one keystone species.
 This species would cause drastic shifts in the ecosystem if that species were no longer present.

-In the US, wolf numbers are either falling or remaining steady but low.
-This means deer are not being predated on, and the population has been increasing each year.
-There are now so many deer in some towns that they have to venture into residential areas searching for food.
+In the US, wolf numbers are falling or remaining steady but low.
+This means deer are not being predated on, and the population has increased each year.
+There are now so many deer in some towns that they have to search for food in residential areas.

-Another issue with the rising deer population is that the forests are being over-browsed, so fruits, berries, and leaves are not available for other animals.
+Another issue with the rising deer population is that the forests are being over-browsed, so fruits, berries, and leaves are unavailable for other animals.

 Every ecosystem needs balance to maintain harmony.
 When one trophic level either declines or increases too much, it affects many other levels of the food web.